-The ADS5422 makes two data output formats available, either the Straight Offset Binary (SOB) code or the Binary Two's Complement (BTC) code.
+The ADS5421 makes two data output formats available, either the Straight Offset Binary (SOB) code or the Binary Two's Complement (BTC) code.
 The selection of the output coding is controlled through the BTC pin.
-Applying a logic HIGH will enable the BTC coding, while a logic LOW will enable the Straight Offset Binary code.
+Applying a logic HIGH will enable the BTC coding, whereas a logic LOW will enable the SOB code.
 The BTC output format is widely used to interface to microprocessors, for example.
-The two code structures are identical, with the exception that the MSB is inverted for the BTC format; see Table II.
+The two code structures are identical with the exception that the MSB is inverted for the BTC format, as shown in Table II.